Planning a trip to Berlin?

 Need a place to stay?
 Here are two family friendly lodging options I recommend.

 Andel’s by Vienna House Berlin – Take a tram from the front of the hotel to the center of Berlin in 10 minutes.
 The hotel is modern with family friendly rooms, full-time concierge service, restaurant and sky bar.
-Check rates and reviews for this hotel on TripAdvisor or Hotels.com.
+Check rates and reviews for this hotel on TripAdvisor.

 Apartments Am Brandenburger Tor – These family-sized apartments are equipped with full kitchens and are walking distance from the sights.
-Check rates and read reviews for this vacation rental on TripAdvisor.
+Click the button below to check rates and read reviews for this vacation rental and others on TripAdvisor.

 Need travel insurance?
 If this is a big trip that would be difficult to reschedule or refund, you should consider travel insurance.
-Check coverage and rates at Allianz or RoamRight.
-Click HERE to read Allison’s tips on how much travel insurance covers.
-You might be surprised!
+Click the link to check coverage and rates at RoamRight.